By Chris Carmichael,

 Weight outside foot and inside hand

 The basics of cornering at speed are to look through the corner to where you want to exit (as opposed to looking at the apex of the corner), extend your outside leg and focus your weight through your outside pedal, and push your inside arm into the turn.
 With your pressure centered on the outside pedal and inside handlebar, your body will stay more upright while the bike leans more into the corner.
 This keeps your center of gravity closer to the line of your tires, which helps enhance traction.
 To tighten the line of your turn, apply more pressure with your inside hand.
+Read more on descending safely and confidently.

 Ride Faster on Flat Ground